The Data Behind the Decision

 “If you can integrate it with video — look at when a player is going into and out of a groundstroke or a serve, look at how their legs are moving — you start to ask: is one leg not moving fast enough relative to the other, and is it causing them to hit a weaker ball?”

-These are no longer hypothetical questions.
+For Joey, these are no longer hypothetical questions.
 They're the next frontier — and the foundation is already in place.

 Joey Kalbas is Director of Data Analytics for a top-10 nationally ranked Division I tennis program.